 The definition of mission-critical for data and data processes also includes the need for accurate, high quality, and highly reliable data.
 Without this, consumers will not trust the data provided to them and use the data products provided, keeping organizations from monetizing their data.
 In some industries, poor data reliability can also keep organizations from complying with new regulations around data.

 In the shift to modern, cloud-based analytics many aspects have changed from the legacy data analytics and warehousing world.
 Formerly batch data processes are now near real-time and on-demand.
 Higher data volumes put tremendous performance stresses on the underlying data systems.
 And, more complex data pipelines force data reliability checks at each hop whether the data is at rest, in motion, or in final form for consumption.

-Modern data reliability provides data teams with complete visibility into their data assets, pipelines, and processes necessary to make data products successful.
+Modern data reliability provides data teams with the complete visibility into their data assets, pipelines, and processes necessary to make data products successful.
 Data reliability is a major step forward from traditional data quality.
-It includes data quality but covers much more functionality that data teams need to support for modern, near-real-time data processes.
+It includes data quality, but covers much more functionality that data teams need to support for modern, near real-time data processes.

 Historically, data processes to deliver data for analytics were batch-oriented.
 These processes focused heavily on highly structured data, both at the source and in the final formats in the data warehouses.
 Data teams had very limited visibility into the data processes and processing, in particular as to what was happening to the data along the pipeline.

 Legacy data quality tools and processes were used and designed with the limitations of data processing and warehousing platforms of the time.
 Data quality processes:

 Due to performance and operational limitations, data quality checks could only be performed on the “data-for-consumption” at the end of data processes and NOT on the source data or as the data was being transformed.
 This allowed low quality data to leak all the way downstream into the analytics.